Online Tutor For English

 8. The answers to the supporting questions form your draft.
 Read your draft aloud, break it down into three paragraphs using the example of a three-paragraph essay.

-10. Proofread for grammar, sentence construction and vocabulary.
+9. Edit for your essay.
+Proofread for proper grammar, sentence construction and vocabulary.

 An Example of Four-Paragraph Essay